RBS told to slash remains of investment bank

 RBS has argued it would lead on reducing bonuses, but needed to pay top bankers to prevent an exodus to rivals.

-Another headache for CEO Stephen Hester, himself a former investment banker at Credit Suisse, is that GBM contributes most of RBS's profits, and shrinking the division could push back the return of RBS shares to private hands.
+Another headache for CEO Stephen Hester, himself a former investment banker at Credit Suisse CSGN.VX, is that GBM contributes most of RBS's profits, and shrinking the division could push back the return of RBS shares to private hands.

 GBM has produced more than 10 billion pounds of profits since the financial crisis, and even its depressed profit of 1.7 billion pounds in the first nine months of this year accounted for 77 percent of the group total.